francescomaiomascio/francescomaiomascio/README.md

 ---

-## Core principles
+## Architectural stance

-My work is guided by a small set of architectural constraints:
+My work is shaped by a set of non-negotiable constraints:

-- **Runtime-first design** over prompt or model-centric approaches
-- **Explicit execution authority**, not implicit behavior
+- **Execution precedes intelligence**
+- **Authority must be explicit**, never emergent
+- **State changes must be deterministic and replayable**
-- **Deterministic and replayable state transitions**
+- **Inference and control must remain separated**
-- **Strict separation between inference and control**
-- **Observability as a first-class concern**
+- **Observability is not optional**

+These constraints are architectural, not ideological.
+They exist to make systems inspectable, auditable, and correct over time.

 ---

-## Systems perspective
+## Systems I care about

-I am interested in systems that:
+I am drawn to systems that:

-- stay alive for long periods
+- live for long periods
-- accumulate state and memory
+- accumulate memory and responsibility
-- interact with humans and other systems
+- interact with humans, services, and other agents
-- require auditability, rollback, and governance
+- cannot afford undefined behavior

+These are systems where **failure is expected**, and therefore must be *observable, controllable, and reversible*.

-This includes AI agents, orchestration layers, cognitive runtimes, and execution environments where failure is expected and managed.
+This space includes AI agents, orchestration layers, cognitive runtimes, and execution environments designed to survive contact with reality.

 ---